 Cyclists and pedestrians often have poor traffic awareness.
 Roads are often busy with people (including groups of schoolchildren), bicycles, horse and carts, donkeys and so on.

-Desert In the hammada (stony desert), tar roads sometimes disappear without warning, replaced by stretches of sand, gravel and potholes.
+In the hamada (stony desert), tar roads sometimes disappear without warning, replaced by stretches of sand, gravel and potholes.
 If a strong chergui (dry, easterly desert wind) is blowing and carrying a lot of dust, you’ll have to wait until it eases off if you don’t want to do your car considerable damage.

 Entering cities and towns, park outside the medina or find out if the route to your accommodation is easily driveable – narrow medina streets weren’t designed for cars.

-Night Driving at night is particularly hazardous: it’s legal (and very common) for vehicles travelling under 20km/h to drive without lights.
+Driving at night is particularly hazardous: it’s legal (and very common) for vehicles travelling under 20km/h to drive without lights.

-- Give way to traffic entering a roundabout from the right when you’re already on one.
+Drive on the right-hand side of the road.
+Give way to traffic entering a roundabout from the right when you’re already on one.